-A dambad bbia bba

 Adopted this the day of , 2008.

-Attest: Patricia C. Dunn, Mayor

-Attest.

-Wanda T. Elks, City Clerk

-Budget ordinance amendment #3 to the 2008-2009 City of Greenville budget

-Attached is an amendment to the 2008-2009 budget ordinance for consideration at the September 8, 2008, City Council meeting.
-For ease of reference, a footnote has been added to each line item of the budget ordinance amendment, which corresponds to the explanation below:

-A To appropriate contingency funds and funds received from the Little Willie Center for the construction of a fire escape at the rectory building of the Lucille Gorham Intergenerational Center.
-The total cost of the project is estimated to be \$7,000, which will be split 50/50 between the City and the Little Willie Center.
-This expenditure was approved by the City Council at the August 11, 2008 City Council meeting.

-- B To allocate unused funds from fiscal year 2007-2008 to finish installing an emergency operating light for Fire Station #2 at the intersection of Arlington Boulevard and Hemby Lane (\$23,626). - C To allocate Powell Bill funds necessary to pay the 2nd installment required to NCDOT for the completion of the NC 43 Widening Project.
-The estimated cost of the project is \$5,000,000 and the City's share is \$500,000.
-The first \$250,000 was paid during fiscal year 2007-2008 (\$250,000). - D To carry over unused Police Department donations to purchase supplies for the DARE classes and offset National Night Out expenses (\$2,592).

-The budget ordinance amendment affects the following fund: increase General Fund by \$279,718.

-Fund Name Original Proposed Adjusted Adopted Budget Amendment Budget
+Title of Item: Budget ordinance amendme ent #3 to the 2008-2 2009 City of Gre enville budget Explanation: Attached is an amendment to the 2008-2009 budget ordinance for consideration at the September 8, 2008, City Council meeting.
+For ease of reference, a footnote has been added to each line item of the budget ordinance amendment, which corresponds to the explanation below: A To appropriate continge Center for the construction Gorham Intergenerational C \$7,000, which will be split This expenditure was appro Council meeting. of a fire escape at t Center.
+The total co 50/50 between the he rectory buildi ost of the project City and the Litt ng of the Lucille is estimated to be le Willie Center.
+B To allocate unused fund emergency operating light Boulevard and Hemby Lan for Fire Station #2 a - \underline{C} To allocate Powell Bill to NCDOT for the complet cost of the project is \$5,000 \$250,000 was paid during f ion of the NC 43 W),000 and the City's idening Project. share is \$500,00 The estimated D To carry over unused Police Department donations to purchase supp the DARE classes and offset National Night Out expenses ($$2,592$).
+Fiscal Note: The budget ordinance amer Fund by \$279,718. ndment affects the f ollowing fund: increase General Fund Name Original Adopted Budget Proposed Amendment Adjusted Budget

-General Fund \$ 71,227,706 \$ 279,718 \$ 71,507,4 ---
+General Fund \$ 71,227,706 \$ 279,718 \$ 71,507,424 l

-Recommendation:

-Approve budget ordinance amendment #3 to the 2008-2009 City of Greenville budget.
+Recommendation: Approve budget ordinance amendment #3 to the 2008-2009 City of Greenville budget.